 Evren Ozkaya (MSIE 05, Ph.D.
-08), an alumnus of Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE), has long been fascinated by supply chain management – so much so that he named his startup company Supply Chain Wizard (SCW).
+08), an alumnus of Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE), has long been fascinated by supply chain management – so much so that he named his startup company Supply Chain Wizard (SCW).
 SCW is a consulting company that helps other companies with – as its name suggests – supply chain management and optimization.

 Ozkaya’s experience with supply chain management (SCM) is deep and wide-ranging, including a stint at the UN World Food Programme as a supply chain expert advisor, and as a current advisor for the Center for Health & Humanitarian Systems, an Interdisciplinary Research Center at Georgia Tech.